 Looking at the poster for Cruel Summer, I went into this film thinking I was going to watch a drama about disaffected youth set against an English backdrop.
 I had no idea that this was a dark and savage little indie based on a true story.
 This has the word horror written all over it.
 Coming out of Cruel Summer, I can't in good faith say that this is a pleasant experience.
 This is a movie that will get under your skin and stay with you.
 I think this is a film that deserves to be seen.

 When Cruel Summer starts, we open on a house.
 We can hear screaming and arguing coming from inside the residence.
 It sounds like a domestic is happening inside.
 We see a young man storm out of the house in a fit of rage.
 He has just broken up with his girlfriend who has accused him of cheating on her.
 We cut to him hanging at his female friend's house who tells him that his ex-girlfriend isn't so innocent.
 She slept with the local retarded kid.
-This will set into motion a very uncomfortable and at times hard to watch eighty minutes.
+This will set into motion an uncomfortable and at times hard to watch eighty minutes.

 After being told that his ex-girlfriend had slept with Danny, Nicholas is hurt.
 He's not hurt because he believed she was a virgin before she met him but that his girlfriend would supposedly sleep with a guy who suffers from a disability.
 I think in his mind, his masculinity has been threatened by someone he believes to be an inferior man to him and this puts Nicholas on a war path.
-For the next forty-five minutes, we see two different stories playing out that will eventually collide in horrific ways.
+For the next forty-five minutes, we see two different timelines playing out that will eventually collide in horrific ways.

 The first forty-five minutes shows the three teenagers on the hunt for Danny.
 We see them do a range of things like shoplift, go to the arcade to play games and drinking in the park.
 A regular day for these three people who seem like they don't have jobs.
 At the same time, we also cross back to Danny who is setting up camp.
-I think the first forty-five minutes is pretty slow.
+I think the first forty-five minutes is rather sluggish.
 There isn't much in the way of action.
-This is our chance to hang out with some pretty unsavory characters who we'll come to despise by the time the credits roll.
+This is our chance to hang out with some pretty unsavoury characters who we'll come to despise by the time the credits roll.

 DEATH TOLL: 1